Climate Change Indicators: Snow and Ice

 Summary of Key Points

 - Antarctic Sea Ice.
-Antarctic sea ice extent in September and February has increased somewhat over time.
-The September maximum extent reached the highest level on record in 2014—about 7 percent larger than the 1981–2010 average.
-Slight increases in Antarctic sea ice are outweighed by the loss of sea ice in the Arctic during the same time period, however.
+Antarctic sea ice extent in September (annual maximum) and February (annual minimum) has increased slightly overall since 1979, though it has decreased in the last few years.
+Slight increases in Antarctic sea ice are outweighed by the loss of sea ice in the Arctic during the same time period.

 - Glaciers.
 Glaciers in the United States and around the world have generally shrunk since the 1960s, and the rate at which glaciers are melting has accelerated over the last decade.
 The loss of ice from glaciers has contributed to the observed rise in sea level.

-- Community Connection: Ice Breakup in Two Alaskan Rivers.
+- Community Connection: Ice Breakup in Three Alaskan Rivers.
 Regions in the far north are warming more quickly than other parts of the world.
-Two long-running contests on the Tanana and Yukon rivers in Alaska—where people guess the date when the river ice will break up in the spring—provide a century’s worth of evidence revealing that the ice on these rivers is generally breaking up earlier in the spring than it once did.
+Three long-running contests on the Tanana, Yukon, and Kuskokwim rivers in Alaska—where people guess the date when the river ice will break up in the spring—provide a century’s worth of community-based evidence revealing that the ice on these rivers is generally breaking up earlier in the spring than it once did.

 - Snowfall.
 Total snowfall—the amount of snow that falls in a particular location—has decreased in most parts of the country since widespread records began in 1930.
 One reason for this decline is that nearly 80 percent of the locations studied have seen more winter precipitation fall in the form of rain instead of snow.

 - Snowpack.
-The depth of snow on the ground (snowpack) in early spring decreased at more than 90 percent of measurement sites in the western United States between 1955 and 2016.
-Across all sites, snowpack depth declined by an average of 23 percent during this time period.
+The amount of snow on the ground (snowpack) in early spring decreased at 93 percent of measurement sites in the western United States between 1955 and 2022.
+Across all sites, snowpack declined by an average of 23 percent during this time period.
 Peak snowpack is happening earlier in the season at the majority of sites, as higher temperatures cause snow to melt sooner.
 Snowpack season length decreased at about 86 percent of sites analyzed, decreasing by an average of more than 18 days.